nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 symmetric PAKE, which I'd call "secure" in these days (based on the chosen underlying algorithms, of course).

+Using PAKE it's also possible to process a single-directional channel communication, where the client does send payload encrypted using the PAKE key.
+The server wouldn't need to answer such a message, which could be a simple UDP packet for that reason.

 As algorithms for a full cipher suite I'd choose in 2023:

 - CRYSTALS-Kyber (or FrodoKEM) for pre-shared and PFS keys and wrapping non-PQ